 Do you suffer from disc injuries?

-Location: The pain is usually central in the lower back and can radiate accross the entire lower back and down into the leg/s.
+Location: The pain is usually central in the lower back and can radiate across the entire lower back and down into the legs.

 Causes: Excessive, prolonged or forceful bending forward, sitting down and lifting (especially involving twisting).